SFDO-Tooling/CumulusCI/docs/get_started.rst

     * Generate your projects ``cumulusci.yml`` with ``cci project init``.
     * Migrate any existing org.json files under ``orgs/``.
-    * Do you have metadata that you would like deployed pre or post deployment? `pre/post link`_
+    * Do you have metadata that you would like deployed pre or post deployment? `TODO: pre/post link`
     *